sofialctv/maze/README.md

 > java -cp target/classes com.tpa.maze.Main

 5. **Test Different Mazes:** You can test different mazes by providing the file path to a `.csv` file as prompted by the program.
 For example, you can use the maze files available in the `resources` folder:
-> Enter the name of the CSV file containing the maze: resources/5x5.csv
+> **Enter the name of the CSV file containing the maze:** src/main/resources/15x30.csv